 Is there an Aeroplan credit card?

 Yes!
-TD Bank has a co-branded Aeroplan credit card.
+TD Bank has three co-branded Aeroplan credit card.

 Can you put an award flight on hold with Aeroplan?

 Unfortunately, no. Aeroplan does not allow an award flight to be put on hold.